Hollopeter-Lab/single-molecule-TIRF-CNN/Perform_predictions/Visualize_predictions/README.md

 Additional features may be added in the future.

 NOTE: The data this tool will visualize consists of all colocalization events where the far-red trace was not rejected.
-These data will not have been analyzed for their green traces and filtered to also remove colocalization events based upon green trace rejection.
-The user may want to adjust the script to allow further filter the data they are visualizing.
+These data will not have had their green traces analyzed and filtered to remove any green rejections.
+The user may want to adjust the script to allow for this additional filtering.